denniepatton/Keraon/README.md

 ## Requirements

 Keraon uses mostly standard library imports like NumPy and SciPy and has been tested on Python 3.9 and 3.10.
-To create a tested environment using the provided `requirements.txt` file generated by Conda, follow these steps:
+To create a tested environment using the provided `keraon_requirements.yml` file, follow these steps:

-1. **Install Conda**: Ensure you have Conda installed.
-You can download and install Conda from the [official website](https://docs.conda.io/en/latest/miniconda.html).
+1. **Install Micromambaa**: Ensure you have Micromamba installed.
+You can download and install it following the instructions on the [official website](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html).

-2. **Download the `requirements.txt` File**: Make sure the `requirements.txt` file is in your current working directory.
+2. **Download the `keraon_requirements.yml` File**: Make sure the file is in your current working directory.

-3. **Create the Environment**: Use the following command to create a new Conda environment named `<env>` using the dependencies specified in the `requirements.txt` file:
+3. **Create the Environment**: Use the following command to create a new Micromamba environment named `keraon` using the dependencies specified in the `keraon_requirements.yml` file:

     ```bash
-    conda create --name <env> --file requirements.txt
+    micromamba create -f keraon-requirements.yml
     ```

-   Replace `<env>` with your desired environment name.

 4. **Activate the Environment**: Once the environment is created, activate it using:

     ```bash
-    conda activate <env>
+    conda activate keraon
     ```

-   Again, replace `<env>` with the name of your environment.

 5. **Verify the Installation**: To ensure all packages are installed correctly, you can list the packages in the environment using:

     ```bash
-    conda list
+    micromamba list
     ```

-This process will set up a Conda environment with all the necessary packages and versions specified in `requirements.txt`

 ## Contact
 If you have any questions or feedback, please contact me at: